This post may contain affiliate links. Please read my disclosure.

 Please note full ingredient list and instructions can be found in recipe card below.

-Add the turkey, peas, lemon juice and salt.
+Step 4: Add the turkey, peas, lemon juice and salt.
 Taste and adjust for seasoning if needed.
+Cool the filling.

 Not a problem.
 Just prepare the filling on the stove then transfer to a glass baking dish and place the pastry on top before baking.